-The following examples of prohibited conduct are intended by way of illustration, and not by way of limitation, to notify the student of the types of conduct that will not be tolerated by the School District:
+The following examples of prohibited conduct are intended by way of illustration, and not by way of limitation, to notify the student of the types of conduct that will not be tolerated in the Fraser Public Schools District.

-- Unwelcome or unwanted sexual advances. - Requests or demands for sexual favors. - Verbal abuse or teasing that is sex-oriented and considered unacceptable by another individual. - Engaging in any type of sexually oriented conduct that would substantially interfere with another's school performance. - Creating an educational environment that is intimidating, hostile or offensive because of unwelcome or unwanted sexually-oriented conversations, suggestions, requests, demands, physical contacts, or attentions.
+- 1. Unwelcome or unwanted sexual advances. - 2.
+Requests or demands for sexual favors. - 3.
+Verbal abuse or teasing that is sex-oriented and considered unacceptable by another individual. - 4.
+Engaging in any type of sexually oriented conduct that would unreasonably interfere with another's school performance. - 5.
+Creating an educational environment that is intimidating, hostile or offensive because of unwelcome or unwanted sexually-oriented conversations, suggestions, requests, demands, physical contacts, or attentions.

-Any questions, concerns, or other inquiries over the conduct that is prohibited by this policy should be directed to the Director of Personnel or the Superintendent immediately.
+Any questions, concerns, or other inquiries over the conduct that is prohibited by this policy should be directed to the Director of Personnel or the Superintendent of Schools immediately.